 Contact your pension fund and check these points.

-All pension funds have a website with information on the rights they provide.
+All pension funds have a website with information on the rights they provide, more information here.

 Pension funds receive fund members’ premiums, accumulate interest on them, and pay pensions.